All Episodes

 This is the one thing about that speech that I'm not going to forget.

-But to go over there and say to these people that his is an imperfect country, we made a lot of mistakes, and we got a lot to pay for.
+But to go over there and say to these people that his is an imperfect country, we made a lot of mistakes.

 He had nothing to do with it other than suggesting a loss.

-The drive-bys are out now trying to say his plan's the one that's been endorsed by Maliki, his plan's been endorsed by everybody else, and he's the one that's bringing victory.
+The drive-bys are out now trying to say his plan's the one that's been endorsed by Malachi.

 I'll tell you something else.

-I'm gonna go out on a limb.
+I'm going to go out on a limb.

-You know this prayer when he went to the Western Wall, and he writes this prayer out and he sticks it in a wall, and then some Jewish student comes along, supposedly, goes digging around in there and finds it and releases it, and everybody's up in arms over the invasion of privacy.
+You know, this prayer when he went to the Western Wall, and he writes this prayer out, and he sticks it in a wall, and then some Jewish student comes along, supposedly, goes digging around in there and finds it and releases it, and everybody's up in arms over the invasion of privacy.

-I would not be surprised, and we will probably not learn this, but I will not be surprised to learn this whole thing's a campaign trick, that that note was written to be discovered, that note, that prayer was written to be because I tell you that this party and Obama himself are as cynical as it takes to get where they want to go.
+I would not be surprised, and we will probably not learn this, but I will not be surprised to learn this whole thing's a campaign trick, that that note was written to be discovered, that note, that prayer was written to be, because I tell you that this party and Obama himself are as cynical as it takes to get where they want to go.

-And if it is ever learned that this whole thing was part of Hell I had campaign signs up there at the Western Wall, a sacred shrine for crying out loud.
+And if it is ever learned that this whole thing was part of a hell I had campaign signs up there at the Western Wall, a sacred shrine for crying out loud, if I learned that this whole thing was done as part of a plan, and by the way, student won't, I don't think he's, has he announced his name?

-You know that stuff bothers bugs him.
+You know that stuff bugs them.

-It really bugs him.
+It really bugs them.

 Now, what better way to dispense with that?